-Public participation is a vital part of our democracy, and allows for citizens to get involved in how their communities are governed.
-At local government level the Local Government: Municipal Structures Act, 1998, requires, among others, that municipalities develop mechanisms to consult communities and community organisations in performing their functions and exercising its powers.
+Public participation is a vital part of our democracy and allows citizens to get involved in how their communities are governed.
+At the local government level, the Local Government: Municipal Structures Act, 1998, requires, among others, that municipalities develop mechanisms to consult communities and community organisations in performing their functions and exercising their powers.

 According to legislation, the first meeting of the newly elected council must take place within 14 days after the election results are gazetted.

 Ward committees are crucial in the local government system as they are the link between the councillor and the community.

 The ward committee system is also said to play a critical role in giving meaning to the notion of “the people shall govern”.
 This is so because local government is regarded as the level of government closest to the people and ward committees are just one way to ensure that citizens give input to the decisions that local councils make.

 The South African Local Government Association, which is the sole representative of all municipalities, says ward committees are also important in fostering relations between ward councillors and key stakeholders at ward level, such as traditional councils and community development workers.

 The terms of office of ward committees are aligned to that of municipal councils and the municipality must, as soon as possible after the results of the elections have been declared, arrange ward meetings in order for the interest groups in the ward to be identified and subsequently for the ward committees to be elected, according to the system applicable in each respective municipality.

 SALGA has developed a Code of Conduct for Ward Committee Members, which is available in all municipalities.
 However, municipal councils must make the rules regarding the election of ward committee members, including how often meetings take place and the dissolution of ward committees.